junxioh/cs-122B-project4/README.md

 Both services use JWT for stateless authentication, allowing them to scale independently.

-## Performance Testing Results Jmeter
+## Performance Testing Results with Jmeter

 Using the `fabflix-test.jmx` script with 5 concurrent users and a single iteration (loop=1), we observed: